Chapter 2: The Mathematics of Information

 The most important matrix operation for us is multiplying a matrix by a vector.
 For a $2 \times 2$ matrix and a 2D vector:

 $$\begin{pmatrix} a & b \\ c & d \end{pmatrix} \begin{pmatrix} x \\ y \end{pmatrix} = \begin{pmatrix} ax + by \\ cx + dy \end{pmatrix}$$Each entry of the result is a dot product of one row of the matrix with the input vector.
-This is how a matrix transforms a vector: it takes in one vector and produces a new one.
+Let us work through a concrete example.
+Consider the matrix $M = \begin{pmatrix} 1 & 2 \\ 3 & 4 \end{pmatrix}$ and the vector $\vec{v} = \begin{pmatrix} 1 \\ 0 \end{pmatrix}$:

-$$R = \begin{pmatrix} 0 & -1 \\ 1 & 0 \end{pmatrix}$$Applying it to $\vec{v} = \begin{pmatrix} 1 \\ 0 \end{pmatrix}$:
+$$R_{90} = \begin{pmatrix} 0 & -1 \\ 1 & 0 \end{pmatrix}$$Applying it to $\vec{v} = \begin{pmatrix} 1 \\ 0 \end{pmatrix}$:

-$$R\vec{v} = \begin{pmatrix} 0 & -1 \\ 1 & 0 \end{pmatrix} \begin{pmatrix} 1 \\ 0 \end{pmatrix} = \begin{pmatrix} 0 \\ 1 \end{pmatrix}$$The vector $(1, 0)$ pointing right has been rotated to $(0, 1)$ pointing up - exactly 90 degrees.
+$$R_{90}\vec{v} = \begin{pmatrix} 0 & -1 \\ 1 & 0 \end{pmatrix} \begin{pmatrix} 1 \\ 0 \end{pmatrix} = \begin{pmatrix} 0 \\ 1 \end{pmatrix}$$The vector $(1, 0)$ pointing right has been rotated to $(0, 1)$ pointing up - exactly 90 degrees counterclockwise.
+A matrix is a machine that eats a vector and produces a new one.

 Matrix-Matrix Multiplication

 You can also multiply two matrices together.
-The result is a new matrix that represents doing both transformations in sequence.
-For $2 \times 2$ matrices:
+The result is a new matrix that represents doing both transformations in sequence:

 $$\begin{pmatrix} a & b \\ c & d \end{pmatrix} \begin{pmatrix} e & f \\ g & h \end{pmatrix} = \begin{pmatrix} ae+bg & af+bh \\ ce+dg & cf+dh \end{pmatrix}$$Each entry of the result is a dot product of a row from the first matrix with a column from the second.
-A critical fact: matrix multiplication is not commutative.
-In general, $AB \neq BA$.
-The order in which you apply transformations matters - rotating then scaling is different from scaling then rotating.

 The Identity Matrix